llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 ____________________

-Lawyers may choose to focus on different areas of the law.
-The cliental they encounter may be influenced by this specialization.
+Lawyers may choose to focus on different areas of the law, and the clientele they encounter is due to this specialization.
 Inquiring into one's area of specialization will highlight which areas of the law may be associated with a need to speak multiple languages; more specifically, which areas of the law in Saint Lucia, are more likely to require an understanding of  Saint Lucian Kwéyòl language.

 + *6. Please indicate your areas of practice; please check all that apply.*

 Alternative dispute resolution (ADR)

 Banking and Finance law

 Citizenship by investment

 Commercial law

 Constitutional law

 Construction law

 Contract law

 Corporate law

 Criminal law

 Employment law

 Environmental law

 Equity and trusts

 EU law*

 Family law

 Human rights law

 Insurance law

 Intellectual property (IP) law

 Land law

 Litigation

 Media law

 Private client law

 Property law

 Public law

 Shipping law

 Sports law

 Tax law

 Tort law

 An additional means of narrowing down underlying multilinguistic tendencies in this field is to inquire into one's areas of practice.
 St. Lucia is a sovereign island nation in the Commonwealth of Nations, but because Saint Lucia was both a French and English colony before it gained independence on February 22nd, 1979, the legal system has been a mix of civil and English common law {% cite specialitysmith_2020 %}.